The French sentence "Tu me cours sur le haricot" explained

 Pool, bowling, darts, foosball, slot machines, etc.

-Ils commencèrent par le billard.
-Philippe gagna.
+Ils commencent par le billard.
+Philippe a gagné.

-They began with pool.
+They begin with pool.
 Philippe won.

 Ensuite, les fléchettes.
-Philippe gagna aussi.
+Philippe a gagné aussi.

 Then, darts.
 Philippe also won.

-Puis le baby-foot, Philippe gagna encore.
+Puis le baby-foot, Philippe a encore gagné.

 Then foosball, Philippe won again.